rishi23root/Tambola-Housie-Indian.Bingo/README.md

 # Tambola-Housie-Indian.Bingo
-created by Rishabh Jain Github [https://github.com/rishabhjainfinal] instagram(https://www.instagram.com/rishi23jain/)
+Created by Rishabh Jain Github [https://github.com/rishabhjainfinal] instagram(https://www.instagram.com/rishi23jain/)

 All the requirements are define in requirements.txt but you don't have do it manualy